 Get the necessary licenses and permits

 When it comes to starting a food business, getting the necessary licenses and permits is essential.
 Depending on where you live and what type of food you’re selling, you may need to get certain licenses and permits before starting your business.
+Like in California, you need to go though one of the RBS training courses.
 Do your research to make sure you have all the paperwork in order before opening your doors!
 Getting the right licenses and permits is important for two reasons.
 First, it ensures that your business is operating in accordance with the law.
 Second, it shows customers that you’re a legitimate business and that they can trust you.
 So make sure to take the time to get all the necessary licenses and permits before starting your food business.
 It will save you a lot of headaches down the road!

 Develop a marketing plan